michizler/strataforge-prediction/README.md

 ## Author

-Developed as an applied analytics initiative for StrataForge Construction Materials Ltd by Bright Uzosike.
+Developed as an applied analytics initiative for StrataForge Construction Materials Ltd by **Bright Uzosike**.

 *"Engineering Strength from the Ground Up"* — now backed by evidence.